wolfcol-colr/test/README.md

 ### How it works

-Regarding a thread as a vertex in a graph,  and a thread been blocked by another represents an arrow.
+Regarding a thread as a vertex in a graph,  and an arrow from vertex A to vertex B represents the thread A been blocked by the thread B.
 The out-degree of a vertex <= 1 since a thread can be blocked by only one thread at the moment.
-In order to determine the dealock, we only need to check whether an cycle exists in the graph.
+In order to determine the dealock, we only need to check whether a cycle exists in the graph.

 ### Demo